 Sin contaminates everything.
 Although God created the first two humans to be sinless, pure, and upright, they quickly fell into sin.
-What started with their act of sin, continues in each of us today.
-Dr. Martyn Lloyd-Jones preaches from Acts 7:54–60 and proclaims that our sin blinds us and makes us unable to hear the things of God.
-Even when the Gospel first enters our ears, it sounds foolish and we do not comprehend it.
-This is the case of many who saw Jesus perform great miracles yet did not understand what they saw because of their unbelief.
-Just as a blind man cannot heal himself, neither can a sinner save himself.
+What started with their act of sin continues in everyone today.
+Dr. Martyn Lloyd-Jones preaches the sermon “Uncircumcised in Heart” from Acts 7:54–60 and proclaims that sin blinds and makes humanity unable to hear the things of God.
+Even when the gospel first enters the ears, it sounds foolish and incomprehensible.
+This is the case of many who saw Jesus perform great miracles yet because of their unbelief did not understand what they saw.
+Just as a blind person cannot heal themselves, neither can a sinner save themselves.
 This why God in his grace provided a way of salvation.
-This is the Gospel of grace.
-It is the Holy Spirit that convicts men and enables them to believe.
-While sinful men can and do resist the Holy Spirit as the Pharisees did, the Holy Spirit can ultimately overcome the most deep-seated unbelief.
-He is able to overcome the most irrational aspects of unbelief.
-For when God’s Holy Spirit works to make men born again, and when he works to give men circumcised hearts, they receive the new life in Christ and the Spirit indwells them, making them new creatures.
+This is the gospel of grace.
+It is the Holy Spirit that convicts people and enables them to believe.
+While sinful people can and do resist the Holy Spirit as the Pharisees did, the Holy Spirit can ultimately overcome the most deep-seated unbelief.
+God is able to overcome the most irrational aspects of unbelief.
+When God’s Holy Spirit works to make sinners born again and give circumcised hearts, they receive the new life in Christ and the Spirit indwells them, making them new creatures.

 Acts 7:54-60, New American Standard Bible (NASB)